Published on Jun 26, 2019 and last reviewed on Oct 03, 2022 - 5 min read

-Proper sleep is crucial for good health, as it affects your mood, weight, and hormone levels.
-To know things that can help you get a good night's sleep, read the article.
+Proper sleep is crucial for good health, as it affects mood, weight, and hormone levels.
+Read the article to learn things that can help to get a good night's sleep.

-A good night’s sleep is very important for the normal functioning of the body.
-When a baby is born, it sleeps for 12 to 15 hours, but as we age, getting and staying asleep for 6 to 7 hours becomes a challenge.
-Recent researches suggest that people who do not get 7 to 9 hours of sleep face many mental and physical problems later in life.
+A good night's sleep is very important for the body's normal functioning.
+When a baby is born, they sleep for 12 to 15 hours, but as humans age, getting and staying asleep for six to seven hours becomes challenging.
+Recent research suggests that people who do not get seven to nine hours of sleep face many mental and physical problems later in life.

 Slows the degenerative process of the musculoskeletal and neurological system.

 Improves concentration, memory, and efficacy.